 - 1 tablespoon vegetable oil

 - Heat the oil in a saucepan.
 Add the onions and stir-fry until they just start to brown.

-- Add the garlic, chillies, sage and cilantro and stir for a few seconds.
+- Add the garlic, chili peppers, sage and cilantro and stir for a few seconds.
 Now add the pumpkin cubes.

 - Add salt and sugar and turn off the heat.
 Serve hot with rotis or as a side dish with rice and a spicy curry.

 Trinity (of haiku tofu)

 Wow that looks fantastic!
 I love pumpkin so much.